Smart tags

 Adding a smart tag

-Smart Tags functionality exists in the Address Book, Children and Giving modules.
+Smart Tags functionality is available in the Address Book, Children, and Giving modules.
 The principles of creating a Smart Tag are identical in all three modules.
-In this article, we'll show this within the Address Book.
+In this article, we will demonstrate this within the Address Book.

 Head into the Tags section of the module and click Add tag:

-On the Add tag pop-up, choose Smart Tag.
-Give the tag a suitable tag Name and optionally choose a Category.
+On the Add tag pop-up, select Smart Tag.
+Give the tag a suitable Name and optionally choose a Category.
 Categories are an optional way to organise tags, which enable filtering in searches, reports and when viewing a person.
 To add a new category or manage existing ones, click Manage:

 On the Manage Categories pop-up, click to Add category (and assign a category colour) or click the pencil icon to Edit an existing category.
-Deleting a category doesn't delete tags; it simply sets affected tags as uncategorised.
+Deleting a category does not delete any tags; it simply sets the affected tags as uncategorised.
 Click Back to return to the previous Add tag pop-up.

 The tag colour defaults to the category colour, or you can choose a different Colour.
 You can optionally pin an important tag.
-Pinned tags give you a quick way to see your most important tags at a glance; they're displayed at the top of the page when viewing a person's profile.
+Pinned tags provide a quick way to view your most important tags at a glance; they are displayed at the top of the page when viewing a person's profile.
 Choose a pinned tag icon.

 Here's an example of pinned tags on a person's profile - the tag-coloured icons shown next to the person's name:

-Optionally add a Description to help module Users understand the tag's purpose.
-By default, tags are visible to all module Users but you can restrict their visibility - see the related support article for further information on Restricting visibility and access to user groups.
-Once you're happy, click Next to add the tag Conditions - explained in the next section.
+Optionally, add a Description to help module Users understand the tag's purpose.
+By default, tags are visible to all module Users, but you can restrict their visibility - see the related support article for further information on Restricting visibility and access to user groups.
+Once you're satisfied, click Next to add the tag Conditions, which are explained in the next section.

 Adding conditions

 Conditions are the building blocks of Smart Tags.
-They determine how people matched and returned in the tag results.
-A smart tag must always have at least one condition but you can build more elaborate smart tags by adding multiple conditions if you wish.
-For each condition, you'll select the condition Module, Option and Value.
+They determine how people are matched and returned in the tag results.
+A smart tag must always have at least one condition, but you can build more elaborate smart tags by adding multiple conditions if you wish.
+For each condition, you will select the condition Module, Option, and Value.

 Smart tags in the Address Book return Address Book contacts in the results.
 In this module, you can add conditions based on a contact's data in the Address Book and other modules (see the Module selector shown below):